allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 With all the hard thinking about the problem we failed to identify such a basic test.

-Nevertheless, it shouldn't be a deal breaker for everyone, right?
+Nevertheless, it shouldn’t be a deal breaker for everyone, right?

 Somewhere else in the code, a task handling the slowing down in case of delivery errors, had a loop.
 Something more or less like this: